Home » English » Pronouns, Types, Rules & Examples

 • None of our students failed last year.

-Each, either, neither is called distributive pronoun because they refer to persons or things, one at a time.
+Each, either, neither is called a distributive pronoun because they refer to persons or things, one at a time.

 Either means the one or the other of the two.